jwnwilson/nw_rig/README.txt

 - Need to have multiple instances supported and namespaces for items in containers
 	- Save overal rig in file re-import with namespace
 - All inputs and outputs refreshed when connection queried can be optimised
-- All components must be stored in containers
+- All components must be stored in containers - Done
 - Require rename option
 - Create a defomation menu / skinning menu

-- Require a pickle / refresh python module data function so scene data can be reloaded into tool
+- Require a pickle / refresh python module data function so scene data can be reloaded into tool - Done
 - Create String array data loader format - ["key:", "data", "data"]
 - Create menu
-	- New are you sure box - done
 	- New will clear rigInstance memory
-	- Save rig / all data - done
-	- Load rig / all data - done
 - Blueprint Menu
 	- Blueprint Attributeibutes
 	- cleaner menu
-	- mirror function
-		- select blue print and mirror it
+	- Save as blueprint save blue print to file and load it back make it useable
-	- Save as blueprint
 - NWRig Menu - Done
-	- NWRig module Attributeibutes
 	- Save
 		- save control shapes
 		- save connections between objects